Samuel107/telekinesis-project/README.md

 Shooting Ability with button input on controller or headset?
 (Launches object forward at high velocity)

 #### Environment:

-Lighting:
+Lighting (If Inside):

 Ceiling Lights, Plain White Color

 Maybe Red Dim Lights on Walls in Pattern

 Inside Box Room
 Textured Walls and Floors - going off by theme

-Objects Floating Around: Start with gravity, click button List Of Random Objects We Can Put In:
+Objects Floating Around: Start with gravity, Click button

+List Of Random Objects We Can Put In:
 Bowling Ball
 Lamp